Performance – Classical Music, Edsberg

 An email is sent to the email address you entered on universityadmissions.se with instructions on how to submit your test to KMH including the link for uploading Test 1.
 See the test description for information on what to submit.

 Results for Test 1 are sent via email.
-Passing applicants will receive information and invites to the next test.
+Passing applicants will receive an invitation and information about the next test.

-Entrance examinations during week 11.
+Entrance examinations during week 11 (and adjacent weekends).

 First notification of selection result.
-You must reply to keep your place/remain on the waiting list.
+You must reply to keep your place or remain on the waiting list.

 Last day to reply to your offer and keep your place (applies to both admitted and applicants on waiting list).
 You do this on My pages on universityadmissions.se External link, opens in new window..